Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Introduction

-Third, {high-performance neural network implementations have historically been based on pre-built libraries, e.g., cuBLAS~\cite{CuBLAS}.} GNNs make this less practical because the number of {required} kernels is amplified by the number of adjacency-matrix storage formats such as CSR and COO~\cite{PMPP4}.
-For example, cuSPARSE only supports Blocked-Ellpack in select APIs~\cite{AcceleratingMatrixMultiplication}. {The typed edges and nodes of RGNN further exacerbate the problem, which makes the traditional pre-built libraries even less adequate and compels framework developers to either painstakingly develop optimized layers from scratch or settle for slow implementation.} For example, it took more than a month for a full-time employee to implement and deploy the typed linear layer {of RGNN in DGL}~\cite{nisaFeatureGatherMm}.
+Third, code generation is necessary.
+High-performance neural network implementations have historically been based on pre-built libraries, e.g., cuBLAS~\cite{nvidiaCublasgemmBatchedCuBLASDocuemntation}.
+GNNs make this less practical because the number of kernels to optimize is multiplied by the number of adjacency-matrix storage format choices such as Blocked-Ellpack~\cite{PMPP4}.
+For instance, cuSPARSE only supports the latter in a few APIs~\cite{AcceleratingMatrixMultiplication}.
+The typed edges and nodes of RGNN further exacerbate the problem, which makes the traditional pre-built libraries even less adequate and compels framework developers to either painstakingly develop optimized layers from scratch or settle for slow implementation.
+For example, it took more than a month for a full-time engineer to implement and deploy the typed linear layer of RGNN in DGL~\cite{nisaFeatureGatherMm}.
+Another consequence is the performance degradation caused by limited kernels due to high implementation costs.
+For example, the DGL \texttt{HeteroConv} operator uses a Python native loop to separately launch kernels for each of the relation types in a heterogeneous graph, leading to serial execution of small GPU kernels that underutilize GPU resources on small graphs.

-To systematically address these challenges, we propose the \oursystem{} two-level intermediate representation~(IR) and an associated code generator framework.
-This solution 1)~represents the key properties of RGNN models to \textit{bridge the gap} between the programming interface and available kernels, 2)~\textit{decouple} models, data layout and operator-specific schedule from each other to reduce programming efforts, and 3)~\textit{express and leverage} optimization opportunities in inter-operator transforms, data layout, and operator-specific schedules.

-{The top level, i.e., the inter-operator level, of the \oursystem{} IR supports} expression of optimization among the operators, e.g., kernel fusion and {selection of optimizations based on the graph characteristics and knowledge of the operator semantics.} {At the lower level, i.e., the intra-operator level,} the IR design decouples the data access schemes, associated with the sparse data format and intermediate data layout, from the compute schedules.
-The two-level IR design also incorporates operator-specific schedule and optimization to the code generator.
-For example, the node-traversal and/or edge-traversal operator schedules involve graph-aware loop transforms such as loop unrolling {that enables inter-iteration overlapping.}

-The contribution of this work is as follows. \begin{enumerate} \item We propose \oursystem{} two-level IR and code generation framework to allow systematic optimization and code generation for RGNN training and inference on GPUs.
-It \textit{bridges the gap} between the programming interface and available kernels, \textit{decouples} models, data layout and operator-specific schedule from each other, and \textit{leverages} optimization opportunities from the three aspects.